The Brokenwood Mysteries: Reception and awards

-Writing in the New Zealand Herald, critic Colin Hogg panned the series, stating that it was "a local version aiming at that grand TV detective tradition" but that its "Dialogue is clichéd, the acting aches and the locations are boring."
+In contrast, writing in the New Zealand Herald, critic Colin Hogg panned the series, stating that it was "a local version aiming at that grand TV detective tradition" but that its "Dialogue is clichéd, the acting aches and the locations are boring."
 International television website "The Medium is Not Enough" was also generally negative in its review, describing the series as a "genteel, New Zealand drama designed to appeal to perhaps an older demographic that likes comfortable murder-mysteries and to New Zealanders eager to watch anything that’s actually set in New Zealand and stars New Zealanders."

 Christine Tidball, writing for the entertainment website Cheese on Toast was kinder, rating the series "charming, without being cloying, very well-written (thanks to Tim Balme) and funny, but not too funny [...]
 It’s also engaging, full of twists, and will keep you guessing right till the end."

 As the series has progressed, reviews have become more positive.
 DVD review website High Def Standard described the first series as "uniquely thrilling TV" and "a New Zealand Midsomer Murders that isn’t afraid to venture off into Twin Peaks territory every now and again."
 The Manawatu Standards Malcolm Hopwood enjoyed the series but lamented episode length: "The Brokenwood Mysteries (Prime Sundays) is like our TPP negotiations.
 They are long, energy-sapping but satisfying if you're still awake after two hours."
 He added that the series was "intriguing, confusing and exhausting", and that it "deserves our support but it needs to be recorded and watched in small chunks."
-Michael Reuben, writing for blu-ray.com, rated series one at 4 stars out of 5.The Brokenwood Mysteries received a bronze world medal at the New York Festival's International Television and Film Awards in 2014.The Brokenwood Mysteries received a silver world medal at the New York Festival's International Television and Film Awards in 2018.
+Michael Reuben, writing for blu-ray.com, rated series one at 4 stars out of 5.The Brokenwood Mysteries received SWANZ Best Script Award from The NZ Writer's Guild for Tim Balme's script 'Sour Grapes' in 2015.The Brokenwood Mysteries received a bronze world medal at the New York Festival's International Television and Film Awards in 2014.The Brokenwood Mysteries received a silver world medal at the New York Festival's International Television and Film Awards in 2018.The Edgar Allan Poe Award - Nomination - Episode 3 Season 7 - 2022The Brokenwood Mysteries received a bronze world medal at the New York Festival's International Television and Film Awards in 2023.